Centre for Extended Learning (CEL)

 195 Columbia St. W.

 What is ProctorU?

-ProctorU is a service that monitors you while you’re taking your exams online to ensure academic integrity and to help you be successful.
+ProctorU is a service that monitors you while you’re taking your exams online to ensure academic integrity, help keep an even playing field with all students, and to help you be successful.
 Using this service allows you to take the exam from your home or other remote location.